jericholab/rdl/Design Overview/Design Overview - I2C Shield.md

 GENERALITIES ABOUT THE I2C SHIELD

 - The I2C shield allows the RDL to communicate with eight sensors based on I2C communication.
-- Multiplexing is a technical term to describe the ability to communicate with devices one-at-a-time using a single channel.
-This is a very common technique to reduce the hardware requirements in electronics project.
+- Multiplexing is a technical term to describe the ability to communicate with multiple devices one-at-a-time using a single channel.
+This is a common technique to reduce the hardware requirements in electronics project.
 It implies that the Arduino will connect to each I2C sensor one after the other.
 - With this design, up to three I2C shields can be connected by stacking them below the RDL.
 They all form a single I2C bus.

 I2C COMMUNICATION